 Dedicate yourself to self-care

-You might not feel ready for this or at this stage in your process.
-Fake it until you make it.
-Sure, going on a walk every day might not have some profound meaning on the surface, but if you dig deep, you may come to realize that a simple daily walk can be a great way to re-center, connect with your intentions, and have separation from the daily grind.
-Not to mention things like fresh air, sunshine, and physical activity are critical for overall healthy living.
+Going on a walk every day may not have some profound meaning on the surface, but if you dig deep, you may come to realize that a simple daily walk can be a great way to re-center, connect with your intentions, and have separation from the daily grind.
+Not to mention fresh air, sunshine, and physical activity are critical for overall healthy living.